 For practitioners — people whose primary work is doing things, not writing about them — the cost structure is different.
 The actual analysis you are capable of performing is buried in operational contexts that have confidentiality constraints, complexity that resists easy summary, and specificity that may not generalize.
 You cannot walk readers through the actual decision because the actual decision involved a client relationship, or a proprietary situation, or information that is not yours to share.

 This creates a real constraint.
 The most powerful demonstration of expertise — the decision reconstruction mode — is often unavailable in its full form.
-What practitioners can do instead is:
+What practitioners can do instead is work at three levels that recover most of its value without breaching what cannot be shared.

 Starting From Where You Are